ELS-RD/kernl/docs/tutorial/support-new-model.md

     return gm
 ```

-Below is the resulting output, we only shows the beggining of the graph until the first attention layer.
+Below is the resulting output, we only show the beginning of the graph until the first attention layer.

 ???+ example "Part of the FX Graph of BERT model"